Skip to content

 Stovetop Instructions for Cooking the Meat:

-1. Place a large pot over medium-high heat and heat the lard or oil.
+1. Place a large pot over medium-high heat and heat the oil.
 Brown the meat on all sides.
 Pour in the water, and if you removed any meat earlier, return it to the pot.
 Add all the aromatics for the broth.

 Serving Suggestions